 For NR sidelink communication, the ciphering algorithm and key to be used by the PDCP entity are configured by upper layers as specified in TS 24.587 [16] and the ciphering method shall be applied as specified in TS 33.536 [14].

-For NR sidelink communication, the ciphering function is activated for sidelink SRBs and/or sidelink DRBs for a PC5 unicast link by upper layers TS 38.331 [3].
+For NR sidelink communication, the ciphering function is activated for sidelink SRBs (except for SL-SRB0 and Direct Security Mode Command message) and/or sidelink DRBs for a PC5 RRC connection by upper layers TS 38.331 [3].
 When security is activated for sidelink SRBs, the ciphering function shall be applied to all PDCP Data PDUs for the sidelink SRBs which belong to the PC5 unicast link.
 When security is activated for sidelink DRBs, the ciphering function shall be applied to all PDCP Data PDUs for the sidelink DRBs which belong to the PC5 unicast link.

 For NR sidelink communication, the ciphering and deciphering function as specified in TS 33.536 [14] is applied with KEY (NRPEK), COUNT, BEARER (LSB 5 bits of LCID as specified in TS 38.321 [4]) and DIRECTION (which value shall be set is specified in TS 33.536 [14]) as input.